CTV advertising continues to drive significant growth for Magnite.

 Magnite’s CTV revenue after traffic acquisition costs (ex-TAC) rose to $64.4 million this quarter, up 23% year-over-year.

-In Q1, CTV revenue grew 18% YOY and then growth slowed to 12% YOY in Q2, meaning that the growth rate has almost doubled quarter-over-quarter.
+In Q1, CTV revenue grew 18% YOY, and then growth slowed to 12% YOY in Q2, meaning the growth rate has almost doubled quarter-over-quarter.

 CTV Partnerships

 Along with Roku, Warner Bros.
-Discovery and Hulu, Disney represented one of Magnite’s fastest-growing accounts this quarter, with the majority of that growth coming from Magnite’s SpringServe ad server.
+Discovery and Hulu, Disney represented one of Magnite’s fastest-growing accounts this quarter.
+The majority of growth in CTV also came from Magnite’s SpringServe ad server.

-“There aren’t too many folks that [can say] we aren’t their primary programmatic partner,” Barrett noted, saying that the ultimate goal is “ride the maturation of programmatic” with these other companies.
+“There aren’t too many folks that [can say] we aren’t their primary programmatic partner,” Barrett noted, saying the ultimate goal is to “ride the maturation of programmatic” with these other companies.

 Curation